Uterine fibroids and hysterectomy

 Stewart EA.
 Clinical practice.
 Uterine fibroids.
 N Engl J Med.
 2015;372(17):1646-1655.
 PMID: 25901428

-U.S. Food and Drug Administration.
-Laparoscopic power morcellation in hysterectomy and myomectomy: FDA Safety Communication - Use discouraged due to increased risk in women with uterine fibroids.
+US Food and Drug Administration.
+Laparoscopic uterine power morcellation in hysterectomy and myomectomy: FDA Safety Communication.
 FDA.gov website.

 Van der Kooij SM, Bipat S, Hehenkamp WJ, Ankum WM, Reekers JA.
 Uterine artery embolization versus surgery in the treatment of symptomatic fibroids: a systematic review and metaanalysis.
 Am J Obstet Gynecol.
 2011;205(4):317.e1-e18.
 PMID: 21641570